- Why TCI?

 - Encrypting all user data in transit and at rest.

 Breach notification: While TCI makes every effort to protect user information, in the event of a security breach, TCI will notify users by email within 24 hours of discovering the breach.
-If the breach involves information from TCI’s Subscription Services, TCI will notify the Subscription Administrators whose accounts have been impacted.
+If the breach involves information from TCI’s Application Services, TCI will notify the TCI Administrators whose accounts have been impacted.
 TCI will reach out by telephone if telephonic notification has been requested by the school or district.
-If an affected account does not have a Subscription Administrator, the Subscription Coordinator will be notified.
-If an affected account has neither a Subscription Administrator nor Coordinator, individual teachers will be notified.
+If an affected account does not have a TCI Administrator, the TCI Coordinator will be notified.
+If an affected account has neither a TCI Administrator or Coordinator, individual teachers will be notified.

 Links to other websites, contacting TCI about this policy, and changes to this policy